About Novelist Djuna Shellam

 Q. What is your writing process?

-A. I think a lot when gardening, walking, or driving, and that’s when I’ll start plotting out scenarios.
+A. I contemplate a lot when gardening, walking, or driving, and that’s when I’ll start plotting out scenarios.
 It’s not something I plan, it just happens.
 Some people listen to music while they walk or garden, but I write stories in my head.
 Or, characters will just come to me, almost begging to participate in my new project.
 By the time I’m ready to insert them into the story, they’re pretty much real to me.
 Once they have been fleshed out, they really drive whatever story I’m working on.
 I’m merely taking dictation.

 Q. Do you remember what the first story you ever read was about and the impact it had on you?